 - Amazon Route 53

 Amazon Chime uses TCP/443 for https and WebSocket communication to hosts with DNS suffixes:

-If you are using a proxy, ensure that it proxies WebSockets as well as Https.
+NOTE: If you are using a proxy, ensure that it proxies WebSockets, Https, and SSL inspection.

 The following are required if you are using the highlighted features: